trueos/trueos-docs/trueos-handbook/introducing.rst

    |            |           |              | size of 16EB.                                          |
    +------------+-----------+--------------+--------------------------------------------------------+

 Linux and BSD use different naming conventions for devices.
-For example:
+Some examples for illustration;

-* In Linux, Ethernet interfaces begin with :file:`eth`.
-With BSD, interface names indicate the name of the driver.
-For example, an Ethernet interface may be listed as :file:`re0`, indicating it uses the Realtek :file:`re` driver.
-The advantage of this convention is you can read the **man 4** page for the driver (e.g. type :command:`man 4 re`) to see which models and features are provided by the driver.
+* Linux ethernet interfaces begin with :file:`eth`, while BSD interface names indicate the name of the driver used to make the device function.
+An ethernet interface named :file:`re0` indicates it uses the Realtek :file:`re` driver.
+One advantage of this convention is the easy ability to find the respective man page.
+For the `re` driver issuing :command:`man 4 re` will open the man page for the `re` driver which will list which models and features are provided by the driver.
+This convention applies to all drivers. :command:`man 4 wlan` will open the `wlan` man page containing all wlan driver information.

 * BSD disk names differ from Linux.
 IDE drives begin with :file:`ad` and SCSI and USB drives begin with :file:`da`.
+Following the convention of informative device names, BSD applies this to disk drives as well.
+  :file:`da0p1` is the 1st partition on the 1st USB/SCSI drive.
+  :file:`da0p2` is the 2nd partition on the 1st USB/SCSI drive.
+This
+  convention continues with subsequent drives. :file:`da1p3` would be the 3rd partition on the 2nd USB/SCSI drive and :file:`ad4p6` would be the 6th partition on the 3rd IDE drive.
+Note: physical drive numbering begins at 0, while the partition numbers on the drive start at 1.

-Some of the features used by BSD have similar counterparts to Linux, but the name of the feature is different. :numref:`Table %s <feature names>` provides some common examples:
+Some of the features used by BSD have similar counterparts to Linux but the name of the feature may differ. :numref:`Table %s <feature names>` provides some common examples:

 .. tabularcolumns:: |>{\RaggedRight}p{\dimexpr 0.30\linewidth-2\tabcolsep}